-More broadly, we acknowledge our responsibility to promote kaitiakitanga encompassing the enabling role the development and operation of our assets play in reducing emissions and protecting Aotearoa New Zealand from the worst impacts of climate change.
+More broadly, we acknowledge our responsibility to promote kaitiakitanga.
+This encompasses the enabling role the development and operation of our assets play in reducing emissions and protecting Aotearoa New Zealand from the worst impacts of climate change.
 We also seek to work with local communities to be a good neighbour and minimise the physical presence related to our assets.
 This includes working closely with landowners to minimise disruption associated with our work.

 Our CommunityCare Fund is one of the ways we contribute positively to the communities we operate in.
 We provide one-off grants towards community projects with wide-reaching and lasting benefits to the community, totalling around $600,000 each year.
 Our Community Advisory Panel brings together a diverse group of people who work closely with their communities.
 One of the ways we work alongside the panel is to guide our approach to community engagement.